 From a distance it looks like a giant bouncy castle but up close this is a deadly serious business.

-Great Britain’s PyeongChang park and pipe hopefuls started training on an exclusive £100,000 air bag this week, buried deep in a mountain in the Italian resort of Livigno.
+Great Britain’s PyeongChang park and pipe athletes started training on an exclusive £100,000 air bag back in December, buried deep on a mountain range in the Italian resort of Livigno.

 Forget ‘marginal gains’, this appliance of science is instead being dubbed ‘radical gains’ by team officials.